Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/runtime/integration/eventcapabilties.md

 ##### Order by Cosmos DB Timestamp
 When a document is stored to Cosmos DB it has a _ts property created.
 This contains information about when it was last changed.

-This is stored as a epoch time.
+This is stored as epoch time.
 (Seconds since January 1.
 1970)

 If we decide to order the feed based on TS we will not know inside a second which event comes first.